echong-SG/API-python-client-MKilic/README.md

 **[Geometry](https://docs.safegraph.com/docs/geometry-data)**: POI footprints with spatial hierarchy metadata depicting when child polygons are contained by parents or when two tenants share the same polygon.
 Available for ~9.2MM POI (Geometry metadata not provided for closed POIs).

 **[Patterns](https://docs.safegraph.com/docs/monthly-patterns)**: Place, traffic, and demographic aggregations that answer: how often people visit, how long they stay, where they came from, where else they go, and more.
-Available for ~4.5MM POI in weekly and monthly versions. _Historical data dating back to January 2018 is available via the API for the weekly version of Patterns only._
+Available for ~4.5MM POI in weekly and monthly versions. _Historical data dating back to January 2018 is available via the API for the weekly version of Patterns only.
+For the monthly version of Patterns, only the most recent month is available via the API._

 # Installation